Goji blossom

 Planting Tips video, MISA info, Wikipedia

-Note that we haven't had the greatest success getting much fruit off goji in our zone/conditions.
+Note that we haven't had the greatest success getting much fruit off goji in our zone/conditions but neighbors have had great sucess!
 It's more of a novelty bush for us.
 It is common to eat the leaves in soup in Asia.

 Phoenix Tears Goji originated in Utah, likely first planted by Chinese railroad workers.
 Orange berries.